 Building environmentally friendly IoT devices should become a top priority.
 Researchers at Université Catholique de Louvain in Belgium (June 2013) made the argument for this clearly:

 “The vision of the Internet-of-Things (IoT) calls for the deployment of trillions of wireless sensor nodes (WSNs) in our environment.
-A sustainable deployment of such a large number of electronic systems needs to be addressed with a Design-for-the-Environment approach.
-This requires minimizing
+The sustainable deployment of such electronic systems needs to have a Design-for-the-Environment approach and requires minimizing:

 1) the embodied energy and carbon footprint of the WSN production,